ucsb-cs56-projects/cs56-games-rock-paper-scissors/README.md

 W14 | jcneally | TBD | rock paper scissors game using Pokemon

-This game is actually not just one game.
-It allows you to choose between two games.
+This program allows you to choose between two games.
 The first one is a tic tac toe game, which allows two players.
-The players get to choose which Pokemon (Squirtle, Bulbasaur, and Charmander) they want to be as the "x" and "O" pieces.
+The players get to choose which Pokemon (Squirtle, Bulbasaur, and Charmander) they want to be as the "X" and "O" pieces.
 The second game is a rock paper scissors game that uses the Pokemon Squirtle, Bulbasaur, and Charmander as rock, paper, and scissors.

 ![](http://i.imgur.com/qDigMC5.jpg)